SustainableCommunityDevelopmentHub/hugo_site/content/clinic/curate.md

-+++
+ii+++
 type="post"
 date="2018-09-23"
+updated="2020-09-05"
+title="SCD Hub Clinics"
-title="SCD Hub Clinic Curation" description="SCD Hub Clinics provide supportive information and organizational support foir small community projects that promote peace and cultural bridge building.
+description="SCD Hub Clinics provide supportive information and organizational support foir small community projects that promote peace and cultural bridge building.
 SCD Hub is in a position to thost workshops aimed at accomplishing goals of partner organizations's core missions "
 +++
 This workshops are typically done in cooperation with partner groups and organizations.

-# Clinic Format

-We approach clinics with careful planning and research such that we can cooperate on a hands on learning model.
+# How SCD Clinics are structured

+Understanding the an engineering solution's context helps us to better understand the its applicability to our own needs.
+SCD Clinics are approached with a research The goal is to have a discussion about how to cooperate on a hands on learning model.

 ## Designing Simple